PeterCamilleri/CX16/docs/vm1_am.md

 the DS pointer, but an AP is used to simplify addressing.
 The return high and low refer to the return value of the function and not the program return address.
 * Local variables are kept in the frame area.
-The old FP and AP are here as well.
+The old FP and AP (from page 4) are here as well.
 The frame area can span multiple pages and grows downward from the high side of the low RAM.

 If all this seems a bit on the complex and cumbersome side, it is.
 Just like dogs walking on two legs, getting the 6502 to run high level languages is